DTDevelop/2D_roguelike/Action_log.md

     Write MovingObject.cs in Atom to inherit in Player and Enemy Objects
     Debug MovingObject.cs in Atom using Unity Console
     Write Wall.cs in Atom for Destructible Walls
+    Create conditional animation transition triggers for player in Unity